Jennifer-Brigman/stormhttp/README.md

 ## Features

 - Complete HTTP client and server functionality.
 - Super fast HTTP [parser](https://github.com/MagicStack/httptools/) and builder.
 - Extremely flexible by having minimal decisions made for you.
 Power users rejoice!
 - Support SSL/TLS for HTTPS connections.
 - Cookies that can be stored offline for future Client sessions.
 - Tons of optional extensions like sessions, CORS, authentication, all ready to use!

 ... and many more!
 [View our documentation](https://github.com/SethMichaelLarson/stormhttp/docs) for a complete list of features.

 ## Benchmarks

-Did I mention that Stormhttp is lightning-fast? :runner::dash:
+Did I mention that Stormhttp is lightning-fast?

 #### Stormhttp